-Medusa is a nonbinary "revenge pop" artist based in Buffalo, New York.
-Like their namesake, they have embraced the power of being seen as a monster.
-Their coming-of-gender LP, Boy of the Year, sparked a blaze through 2020's underground queer scene.
-Its unique sound - drawing from hip-hop, hyperpop, nu-metal, and cheerleading chants - drew the attention of blogs globally.
+At 23, their cover was blown.
+At the request of their community in Buffalo, New York, they began performing; their first show was also the first real concert they’d ever attended.
+Medusa struggled with identity before releasing their coming-of-gender LP, “Boy of The Year.”
+The artist’s forthcoming authenticity and comedic style on social media made them a leader in the underground queer scene, while the album’s unique sound drew the attention of blogs globally.
 Soundriv Poland called it “a breakthrough,”and Bucketlist hailed it “the most inventive [expletive] album” they’d heard in a long time.
 Thanks to a viral TikTok push in January 2021, their cult following increased twenty-fold.
-This new attention caused a resurgence of one of the first songs, Danny Phantom, a dark raptronica confessional about eating disorder recovery.
+This caused a resurgence of one of their first songs, “Danny Phantom,” a dark raptronica confessional about eating disorder recovery.